This new autonomous startup has designed its delivery robot to conquer winter – TechCrunch

 Stefanksi believes Refraction’s sturdy, smaller-sized delivery robots will allow for faster technology development and will be able to cover a larger service area than competitors operating on the sidewalk.

-“Their vehicles are also light-weight enough to deploy more safely than a self-driving car or large robot,” Stefanski noted.
+“Their vehicles are also lightweight enough to deploy more safely than a self-driving car or large robot,” Stefanski noted.
 “The market is huge, especially in densely populated areas.”

 The REV-1 uses a system of 12 cameras as its primary sensor system, along with radar and ultrasound sensors for additional safety.

-“It doesn’t make sense economically speaking to use a $10,000 lidar to delivery $10 of food,” Johnson-Roberson said.
+“It doesn’t make sense economically speaking to use a $10,000 lidar to deliver $10 of food,” Johnson-Roberson said.
 By skipping the more expensive lidar sensor, they’re able to keep the total cost of the vehicle to $5,000.

 The company’s first test application is with local restaurant partners.
 The company hopes to lock in bigger national partnerships in the next six months.
 But don’t expect those to be in the southwest or California, where so many other autonomous vehicle companies are testing.